VindeeR/autosubmit/docs/source/userguide/defining_workflows/index.rst

 It is important to remember when defining workflows that DEPENDENCIES on autosubmit always refer to jobs that should be finished before launching the job that has the DEPENDENCIES attribute.

-.. runcmd:: bash -c 'cat > /home/docs/autosubmit/a000/conf/jobs_a001.yml << echo "EOF JOBS:   One:  FILE: one.sh  Two:  FILE: two.sh DEPENDENCIES: One EOF"'
+.. runcmd:: bash -c 'cat > /home/docs/autosubmit/a000/conf/jobs_a001.yml <<- "JOBS:   One:  FILE: one.sh  Two:  FILE: two.sh DEPENDENCIES: One"'

 .. runcmd:: find /home/docs/autosubmit/a000/ -iname "*a00*.yml"